muratk5n/thirdwave/en/README.md

 ---

-That is Iranian linked Hezbollah (photo taken at a funeral).
+That is Iranian linked Hezbollah (photo taken at a funeral of a Hezb soldier killed by Israelis).
 Was Hezbollah expounding the principles of the Aryan race in that photo, believe they came from Atlantis?
 No. They are flashing the salute to troll Jewish Israelis..
 This is the extent of "Nazism" in Ukraine.

 ---